Shutterstock | MuchMania

-With as much published about buyer-centric selling over the years, it is amazing that it’s still “the road less traveled”.
+With as much as has been published about buyer-centric selling over the years, it is amazing that it’s still “the road less traveled.”
 But that’s good news for you.
 For that reason, it can help you create competitive differentiation.
 The below advice will accomplish that and help you reduce your average sales cycle time.

 Qualify Leads Like a Pro

 Qualifying may seem like a seller-centric activity, and partly, it is.
 You certainly don’t want to waste an endless amount of time and clog up your pipeline with deals that will never close.
 It also can serve your buyer by not wasting their time or helping them gain perspective.
 Done correctly, it can also build trust and credibility.
 In Modern Sales Foundations, we teach a proprietary method that examines multiple factors and criteria, but as long as the methodology you choose fits your company and situation, you should be fine.
 The differentiating factor is more about how you qualify.
 As one example, let’s look at a well-known qualifying factor – budget.

 We refer to the budget as funding.
 Many organizations won’t have a specific budget for what you are selling, especially if they weren’t experiencing the problem you solve when they went through their last budgeting cycle.
 It’s whether they can fund the purchase that really matters.